Family Road Trip: Oregon Coast

 In June of 2018, we took an epic family road trip down the Oregon coast.
 The trip and the scenery were unforgettable, and the only thing I regret is not taking at least two more days to make our way down the coast.
 We drove down the U.S. 101 from Tillamook down to the redwood forests of Northern California in just three days.

-We packed a lot of driving into every day — the drive from Tillamook to the Redwood National Parks is about 300 miles, and we did it in three days basically.
+We packed a lot of driving into every day — the drive from Tillamook to the Redwood National Parks is about 300 miles.
 While the car time was plentiful and fun (we drove in a 12-passenger van with three generations and LOTS of laughing), I wish we had more time to just relax in a non-moving vehicle.
 The coastline and redwoods were just so beautiful, it would have been nice to just relax more.

 Portland to Tillamook, Oregon

 My family met in Portland and drove two hours east toward the U.S. 101, to Tillamook.
 We passed lots of cows and trees and greenery.
 It was very peaceful.
 There were bathrooms/rest stops in the Tillamook forest.